Embassy of the United Kingdom, Buenos Aires

 The Embassy of the United Kingdom in Buenos Aires is the chief diplomatic mission of the United Kingdom in Argentina.
 The embassy also represents the British Overseas Territories in Argentina.

 It is located on Dr Luís Agote street in the Recoleta neighbourhood.
-The current British Ambassador to Argentina is Kirsty Hayes.
+The current British Ambassador to Argentina is David Cairns.

 There were previously British Consulates in the cities of Rosario, La Plata, Bahia Blanca, Santa Fe and Mendoza.

 Due to the turbulent nature of Argentina–United Kingdom relations, the embassy has frequently been the site of protests against the actions of the UK government, particularly over the Falkland Islands, over which Argentina claims sovereignty.

 History

 The British government acquired the building for use as an embassy in 1945, which had been built in 1917 as the residence of Carlos Madero, in an Edwardian style.